DavidJimenezS/Graph_Learning_Based_on_Signal_Smoothness_Representation_for_Change_Detection/README.md

 ## Requirements

-In order to run the code, you will need the following toolboxes:
+In order to run the code, you will need to download and add to the path the following toolboxes:

 * GMMSP [toolbox](https://github.com/ahban/GMMSP-superpixel) for superpixel segmentation
 * Graph signal processing [toolbox](https://epfl-lts2.github.io/gspbox-html) for graph smoothness prior.